THEFZNKHAN/noteshub/README.md

 ## Contributing

-Contributions to NoteHub are welcome!
+Contributions to NotesHub are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you would like to contribute code, please fork the repository and submit a pull request.